danilowoz/danilowoz.com/src/content/coverify.md

 type: project
 link: https://coverify.now.sh/
 title: getcoverify.com
-tagline: Coverify is a web tool to create yourself artwork, where you can apply different fonts, colors and a ton of images from Unsplash; and upload it directly on Spotify.
+tagline: Web tool to create album artworks for your playlist on Spotify, where you can apply different fonts, colors, and a ton of images.
 date: 2020-04-01T15:06:01.607Z
+order: 2
 ---